-High-energy particle and nuclear physics has been an important research area at the Csillebérc campus for decades.
+Our Competencies High Energy Particle and Nuclear Physics High-energy particle and nuclear physics has been an important research area at the KFKI Campus for decades.
 The professional experience gained over many years and the continuously developed modern research infrastructure provide a stable background for many theoretical and applied projects.
-The well-equipped laboratories and clean spaces of HUN-REN Wigner RCP enable significant developments that can be used in many areas, from volcano research to cancer therapy.
+The well-equipped clean laboratories of HUN-REN Wigner RCP enable significant developments that can be used in many areas, from volcano research to cancer therapy.
 Our colleagues use their knowledge in leading domestic and international collaborations such as the experiments of the Genevabased CERN.
 The Innovative Gaseous Detector Development "Lendület" Research Group carries out research and development activities, within the framework of designing and building new types of gasfilled detectors.
-Their activities include, for example, gas-electron multipliers suitable for Cherenkov detection, three dimensional trackers for the CERN NA61 experiment, large and cost efficient multiwire proportional chambers (MWPC) suitable for detection of cosmic muons for geological tomographic research.
-The group is involved in the upgrade of the ALICE TPC and the development of neutron detectors in collaboration with the European center for neutron research, the European Spallation Source (ESS).

-The Standard Model and New Physics Research Group is pursuing the development and prototyping of magnetic elements for new types of particle accelerators - such as the Future Circular Collider (FCC) accelerator -, and participating in the design and construction of semiconductor particle tracking detectors to be used in the experiments of high-energy particle and nuclear physics.
+Their activities include, for example, gas-electron multipliers suitable for Cherenkov detection, threedimensional trackers for the CERN NA61 experiment, large and cost-efficient multiwire proportional chambers (MWPC) suitable for detection of cosmic muons for geological tomographic research.
+The group is involved in the upgrade of the ALICE TPC (Time Projection Chamber) and the development of neutron detectors in collaboration with the European centre for neutron research, the European Spallation Source (ESS).
+The Standard Model and New Physics Research Group is pursuing the development and prototyping of magnetic elements for new types of particle accelerators - such as the Future Circular Collider (FCC) accelerator -, and participating in the design and construction of semiconductor particletracking detectors to be used in the experiments of high-energy particle and nuclear physics.
 The goal of the group is to discover new types of particles and interactions using the data collected by the CMS experiment at CERN.
 Both former and present members of the group have played leading roles in the construction, operation, and calibration of three generations of the CMS tracking detectors.
 They are experts of both reconstruction softwares and data analysis of proton-proton collisions recorded by the CMS detector.
 The Hadron Physics Research Group in cooperation with the Heavy Ion Research Group aims to gain a better understanding of the strong interaction, one of Nature's fundamental forces.
 The two groups investigate the matter under extreme conditions a few microseconds after the